-Champix tablets are started two weeks before the 'quit date'.
-There is a starter pack which allows the dose of Champix to be built up slowly over 2 weeks to reach a dose of one 1mg tablet twice a day.
-Two weeks after starting Champix smoking is stopped.
-Champix is then continued at a dose of 1mg twice daily for 12 weeks.
-After 12 weeks treatment is stopped, by which time smokers should have given-up and kicked the habit.
+A 'quit date' should be chosen before starting Champix.
+Champix tablets are then started 1-2 weeks before the 'quit date'.
+There is a starter pack which allows the dose of Champix to be built up slowly over 7 days to reach a dose of one 1mg tablet twice a day.
+Stop all smoking on the 'quit' day and then continue taking Champix at a dose of 1mg twice daily for a further 10-11 weeks.
+After a total of 12 weeks, treatment is stopped, by which time smokers should have given-up permanently.

-If a person starts smoking whilst they are taking Champix, the course of treatment has failed, and they should stop treatment.
+If a person restarts smoking whilst they are taking Champix, the course of treatment has failed, and they should stop taking Champix.
 It is not harmful to continue with Champix, but the attempt to quit has failed.

 Champix can be taken with or without food.
-Tablets should be swallowed whole.
+Tablets should be swallowed whole with water.

-Champix has been associated in some people with depression, suicidal ideation, behaviour changes and suicide attempts.
-People taking Champix who develop agitation, depressed mood, changes in behaviour that are of concern to themselves, or their family and friends, or doctor, or develop suicidal thoughts or behaviours, should stop treatment and contact a doctor immediately.
+Whether you are taking Champix or not, stopping smoking has been associated in some people with depression, suicidal ideation, behaviour changes, and suicide attempts.
+If you, or a family member, or a friend become concerned about agitation, depressed mood, behaviour changes, or suicidal thoughts or actions, stop taking Champix immediately and consult a doctor.
 For further details see the Champix patient information leaflet.

 Driving and using machines

-Champix may produce dizziness and sleepiness.
-If affected in this way, do not drive, operate complex machinery.
+Champix may cause dizziness and sleepiness.
+If affected in this way, do not drive, cycle, or operate complex machinery.